-Prince Harry’s Shocking Pick For Baby’s Godfather Per ‘Radar Online’
+Prince Harry’s Shocking Pick For Baby’s Godfather, Per ‘Radar Online’

 — Chris Ship (@chrisshipitv) January 14, 2019

 The couple married in lavish style in May of 2018.
 The royal family’s official website has an entire section devoted to the couple’s wedding day.
-The event took place at St George’s Chapel, Windsor Castle and on the morning of the couple’s wedding, Queen Elizabeth gave both Prince Harry and Markle new royal titles, the Duke and Duchess of Sussex.
+The event took place at St. George’s Chapel, Windsor Castle and on the morning of the couple’s wedding, Queen Elizabeth gave both Prince Harry and Markle new royal titles, the Duke and Duchess of Sussex.

 That title adds to Prince Harry’s other titles which are Earl of Dumbarton and Baron Kilkeel.